 Good Mics for Recording Guitar – Who Are They For?

 Guitar mics are used by aspiring musicians, sound engineers, and record producers.
-These mics can be used for recording live acoustic or electric guitar as well as various other instruments.
+These mics can be used for recording live acoustic or electric guitar as well as various other instruments in your home studio.

 Professional musicians as well as students studying music or sound engineering will get a lot of use out of these microphones.
 They’re not difficult to use which makes them great for sound engineers who work on time sensitive projects where you need your equipment to be user friendly.

-You have a wide variety of microphones to select from.
-Think of the sort of guitar you will be using and what sort of environment you will be in when playing your instrument and choose a mic that will suit that scenario.
+With the above mics you have a wide selection to choose from.
+Give some thought to the sort of guitar you will be using and recording and what sort of environment you will be in when the instrument is being played – choose a mic that will suit that recording situation.

-When it comes to looking at good mics for recording guitar and guitar amps, these microphones are some of the best in the industry.
+When it comes to looking at good mics for recording guitar as well as their amps, these microphones are some of the best in the industry.
 Some of the models, like the Shure SM57, are really inexpensive considering the popularity and the quality of sound you get.
+As I mentioned above, the SM57 is relatively cheap but is still used as one of the main guitar microphones used in home and professional studios all around the world.